alexkarargyris/Caffe_OpenCV_Android_App/README.md

 ``javah -d jni -classpath ../../build/intermediates/classes/debug/ com.example.alexandroskarargyris.myapplication.NativeClass``

-This command basically creates the headr file for native C/C++ to allow access to C/C++ OpenCV calls.
+This command basically creates the header file for native C/C++ to allow access to C/C++ OpenCV calls.

 - Back to Android Studio you will find a new folder ``jni`` as well as the the header:  ``com_example_alexandroskarargyris_myapplication_NativeClass.h``.
 Open it and you will see the following method:
 <pre>